CSS and Minification

 You can see in the Assets folder screenshot earlier I have a custom.scss.liquid file in there.

 I also like to use comments to give structure and make it easier to read for the next person that works on the site.

 For CSS minify suggestions coming from apps, you’ll have to request them to minify it.

-If you hover over the suggestion in PageSpeed Insights, you can see the domain name.
-This might give a clue to who is serving it.
-If not, you can try google searching the file to try and find which app is serving up the file.
+If you open the Minify CSS tab in your GTmetrix results, you can look at the domain name of the file -this might give a clue to who is serving it.
+If you don’t recognize it as an app, you can try google searching the file to try and find which app is serving up the file.

 When you find out which app is serving the file, you can contact them and request to minify, something like this: